Mount Kilimanjaro snow-capped peak at sunrise

 Machame Route

-7 Days Challenging From $1,750
+7 Days Challenging

 The most popular route on Kilimanjaro and often called the "Whiskey route."
 Machame offers stunning scenery through five distinct climate zones, from rainforest to arctic ice.
 The "climb high, sleep low" profile gives excellent acclimatization.